 - Visibility: Automated network mapping and situational awareness

-- Verification: Continuous comparison of network security architecture against desired posture
+- Verification: Continuous diagnostics of network security architecture compared against desired posture

 - Prioritization: Analysis of vulnerability scan data and network architecture to identify the highest risk vulnerabilities that must be remediated immediately

-RedSeal provides a substantial contribution to the Continuous Diagnostics and Mitigation CDM framework by delivering a uinque control set for boundary protection, situational awareness, vulnerability mitigation prioritization, and configuration management.
+RedSeal provides a substantial contribution to the Continuous Diagnostics and Mitigation CDM framework by delivering a unique control set for boundary protection, situational awareness, vulnerability mitigation prioritization, and configuration management.